vegaprotocol/documentation/versioned_docs/version-v0.75/node-operators/get-started/setup-datanode.md

 ### Potential error: wrong Block.Header.AppHash at block 47865000

-A bg crashed the mainnet network at block `47865000`.
+A bug crashed the mainnet network at block `47865000`.

 You may see the following error: